(she/her/hers)

 Undergraduate Research Assistant

-Emily is a Senior at the University of South Carolina who aspires to attend medical school and graduate with an M.D.
-Emily's favorite part about working in the lab is getting to interact and know participants better than when she first met them.
+Aastha is a Sophomore at the University of South Carolina Honors College, who hopes to attend medical school and graduate with an M.D.
+Aastha enjoys being a part of the lab team and getting to know participants over time.

 Undergraduate Research Assistant